Elizabeth Freeman: Brom and Bett v. Ashley (1781)

-Inspired by these words, Bett sought the counsel of Theodore Sedgwick, a young abolition-minded lawyer, to help her sue for freedom in court.
+Inspired by these words, Bet sought the counsel of Theodore Sedgwick, a young abolition-minded lawyer, to help her sue for freedom in court.
 According to Catherine Sedgwick's account, she told him: "I heard that paper read yesterday, that says, all men are created equal, and that every man has a right to freedom.
 I'm not a dumb critter; won't the law give me my freedom?"
+After much deliberation, Sedgwick accepted her case, as well as that of Brom, another of Ashley's slaves.
+It is to be considered, however, that Brom was added to the case to strengthen it as "women had such limited legal rights" during the 18th century.
+Sedgwick had not acted on the issues of slavery until he represented Freeman.

-After much deliberation Sedgwick accepted her case, as well as that of Brom, another of Ashley's slaves.
-He enlisted the aid of Tapping Reeve, the founder of Litchfield Law School, one of America's earliest law schools, located in Litchfield, Connecticut.
-They were two of the top lawyers in Massachusetts, and Sedgwick later served as US Senator.
-Arthur Zilversmit suggests the attorneys may have selected these plaintiffs to test the status of slavery under the new state constitution.
+Sedgwick enlisted the aid of Tapping Reeve, the founder of Litchfield Law School, one of America's earliest law schools, located in Litchfield, Connecticut.
+They were two of the top lawyers in Massachusetts, and Sedgwick later served as a US Senator.
+Arthur Zilversmit suggests the attorneys may have selected these plaintiffs to determine the status of slavery under the new state constitution.
+This meant that when Sedgwick took on the case, he hoped to find an answer to the question of constitutionality regarding slavery in Massachusetts through his representation of Freeman in court.
+Hence, Brom and Bett v.
+Ashley (1781) was a "test case".

 The case of Brom and Bett v.
-Ashley was heard in August 1781 before the County Court of Common Pleas in Great Barrington.
+Ashley was heard in August 1781 by the County Court of Common Pleas in Great Barrington.
 Sedgwick and Reeve asserted that the constitutional provision that "all men are born free and equal" effectively abolished slavery in the state.
 When the jury ruled in Bett's favor, she became the first African-American woman to be set free under the Massachusetts state constitution.

-The jury found that "...Brom & Bett are not, nor were they at the time of the purchase of the original writ the legal Negro of the said John Ashley..."
+The jury found that "Brom & Bett are not, nor were they at the time of the purchase of the original writ the legal Negro of the said John Ashley."
+However, like many slave owners, Ashley refrained from admitting to the true nature of his actions.
+While arguing for his right to own Brom and Bett in court, Ashley described them as his servants for life rather than slaves.
+This intentional word choice underscores the attempts at minimizing the reality of the institution of slavery.

 The court assessed damages of thirty shillings and awarded both plaintiffs compensation for their labor.
-Ashley initially appealed the decision, but a month later dropped his appeal, apparently having decided the court's ruling on constitutionality of slavery was "final and binding."
+Ashley initially appealed the decision but a month later dropped his appeal, apparently having decided the court's ruling on the constitutionality of slavery was "final and binding."

+Sedgwick (its author) and Ashley both served on the committee that approved the Sheffield Resolves (resisting British rule), prior to finding themselves opposing each other in this case.